tednotfred/tednotfred.github.io/_posts/2024-06-07-markdown-cheat-sheet.md

 ## Basic Syntax

 These are the elements outlined in John Gruber’s original design document.
 All Markdown applications support these elements.
+:confused: This site is created in Markdown, which is then converted to Html.
+This means that the code is correct but, might not display correctly here.

 ### <u>Heading</u>